mmarko88/mmarko88.github.io/content/post/java/java_multithread_junit5/index.md

 We need fast-build pipelines.
 This is because we need fast feedback from our pipeline in order to be more productive.
 If something is wrong with our code, then we want our pipeline to fail fast.
 To accomplish that, you may decide to allow parallel test execution for tests in your project.
 This post describes how to do that with Maven and Junit 5.

-# Getting Started With Junit 5 And Maven
+# Getting Started With Junit 5 and Maven

 To get started with Junit 5, you need to import the following dependency into the project: